PlaidCloud/website/content/en/docs/concepts/storage/volume-pvc-datasource.md

 <!-- overview -->

-This document describes the concept of cloning existing CSI Volumes in Kubernetes.
+This document describes the concept of cloning existing CSI Volumes in PlaidCloud.
 Familiarity with [Volumes](/docs/concepts/storage/volumes) is suggested.